ruslo/hunter/docs/packages/pkg/corrade.rst

 About
 -----

-corrade is a C++11/C++14 multiplatform utility library, which is needed by `magnum<https://github.com/mosra/magnum>`.
+corrade is a C++11/C++14 multiplatform utility library.

-magnum is a lightweight and modular C++11/C++14 graphics middleware for games and data visualization

 Known issues
 ------------

-Cross compilation to iOS and Android might fail since the build require to find `corrade-rc` (native executable) in your path.
-In order to build an iOS or Android package, first compile `corrade-rc` natively, and add it to your path.
+Cross compilation to iOS and Android might fail since the build require to find ``corrade-rc`` (native executable) in your path.
+In order to build an iOS or Android package, first compile ``corrade-rc`` natively, and add it to your path.